outlandnish/ext-f1-tv/README.md

 # ext-f1-tv

-Chromium / Firefox extension to give you modern playback controls for F1 TV streams.
-You can use the following YouTube style shortcuts:
+Modern playback controls for F1 TV.
+This extension for Chrome and Firefox gives you:

+- YouTube style playback controls
+- Google Cast support

 ## Installation